Check out these important things to do before the baby arrives, from items to buy to preparing for delivery. A must-read

 We all want to make sure we have everything together before The Big Day, no doubt.

 Rest assured friend, we’ll get you on track.
 As someone who relied on lists long before I had kids, I know how much being prepared helps.
-But I also don’t like to plan too much to the point of feeling overwhelmed.
+But I also don’t like to plan too much to the point of feeling inundated.

 The key is to cover your basics and know that not every list is for everyone.
 One person’s “must have” item might be completely useless for another.
-Saving for maternity leave or preparing older kids for the baby won’t apply to the first-time mom who plans to stay home.
+For instance, saving for maternity leave or preparing older kids for the baby won’t apply to the first-time mom who plans to stay home.

 Do what works for you and take the tips that can make a difference.
 Just the fact that you’re planning ahead is already progress enough.
 So, what can you do to prepare for the baby?
 Here are things to do before the baby arrives, a checklist of fun activities and practical tasks:

 1. Save for maternity leave

 Are you expecting a pay cut during maternity leave, or unpaid bonding time after the baby is born?
-Now is the time to begin saving for those several weeks or months when you’re on maternity leave.
+Now is the time to begin saving for those several weeks or months when you’re not working.

 Factor in how much your income will be reduced, then set aside a little each month to pad your savings.
 That way, you don’t feel guilty or stressed that you’re not bringing in money while you’re caring for the baby.

 Free printables: Plan ahead for your monthly expenses once the baby comes!
 Join my newsletter and grab your Printable Monthly Expenses Worksheet.
 Estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend:

 2. Buy baby items

-Some of your biggest expenses will come from buying baby items, from cribs to pacifiers.
+Some of your biggest expenses will come from buying baby items, from a bassinet to pacifiers.
 During pregnancy, you’ll have more time to space your purchases than cramming them in the first few weeks.
-You’ll also need several items from day one, like the car seat and diapers.
+You’ll also need several items from day one, like the crib, onesies, diapers, and wipes.